Wilt Chamberlain's 100-point game: First three quarters

 According to McGuire, the game did not start with any game plan to get Chamberlain 100 points.
 After a few minutes, the Warriors led 19–3, and their star center had already scored 13 points and made his first five shots.
 At the end of the first quarter, the Knicks trailed 42–26, and in his typical style, Chamberlain had already scored 23 points, making all nine of his free throws.
-Free throws were the weakest part of his game, making barely more than half in his first seasons.
+Free throws were the weakest part of his game: he made barely more than half in his first two seasons.
 He had started shooting free throws underhanded that season per McGuire's suggestion.
 Chamberlain at that point was thinking more about a free throw shooting record than scoring a lot of points; the NBA record was 24 free throws made in a game.
 Imhoff was soon benched because of foul trouble.
 After one foul, he snapped at the referee, "Well, why don't you just give the guy a hundred now and we'll all go home!"
 Neither referee had ever been a lead official before, and Imhoff privately wished a stronger lead was working the game.
 By halftime, the Warriors had lost some of their edge, but still led 79–68.
 Chamberlain's point total stood at 41.
 The Warriors felt little excitement, as he had scored 60 or more points on 15 previous occasions.
 "I often came into the locker room with 30 or 35 points, therefore, 41 points was not a big deal", Chamberlain later explained.
 During halftime, the Warriors' Guy Rodgers said, "Let's get the ball to Dip.
 Let's see how many he can get."
 McGuire agreed.